7db9a/immutag/README.md

 vcs = "git"
 ```

 Let's add some filesystems.
-The other entries represent complete fileystems.
+Remember, you can only have multiple filesystems when using `--global`.

-$ cat immutag/immutag.toml
+$ cat .immutag/immutag.toml

 ```
 ['immutag']